PURPOSE OF THE SCHOOL CODE OF CONDUCT

 - not eat and not drink while on the bus.

 Students may ride only on the bus to which they have been assigned.
-The use of an alternate bus may only occur when prior arrangements have been made with the school office, and providing there is space available on the bus.
+There are no courtesy seats this year and no one may change buses.
 Students are expected to adhere to the behavioural expectations as outlined in the Student Code of Conduct.

 Students who must cross the street after leaving the bus must go to the right front of the bus and wait for the driver to signal before crossing.
 The driver must see that the way is clear before signalling pupils to cross.
 Students must never cross behind the bus.
 If there is a stoplight at the bus stop, students must cross with the light.